esteinholtz-cloudera/CML_AMP-OpenAI-Chatbot-Leveraging-GPT-Models/README.md

 ### `3_job-populate-vectordb`
 Definition of the job **Populate Vector DB with documents embeddings**
-- Start the milvus vector database and set database to be persisted in new directory milvus-data/
+- Start the Chroma vector database and set database to be persisted in new directory chroma-data/
 - Generate embeddings for each document in data/
 - The embeddings vector for each document is inserted into the vector database
 - Stop the vector database

 ### `4_app`
 Definition of the application `CML LLM Chatbot`
-- Start the milvus vector database using persisted database data in milvus-data/
+- Start the Chroma vector database using persisted database data in chroma-data/
 - Start gradio interface
 - The chat interface performs both retrieval-augmented LLM generation and regular LLM generation for bot responses.